The South Austin Moonlighters: Music career

-In 2019 the band released, Travel Light, produced by Anders Osborne.

-Osbourne suggested that the band record the album at a destination recording studio as they wouldn't have any outside distractions.
-In an interview with Ditty TV, Trevino Jr. said, We are always most proud of the last piece of art you accomplish, right?
-That being said, I really do believe this album is more focused than any other album we’ve produced in the past.
+In 2019 the band released Travel Light, produced by Anders Osborne.
+Osbourne suggested that the band record the album at a destination recording studio as they would not have any outside distractions.
+In an interview with Ditty TV, Trevino Jr. said, "We are always most proud of the last piece of art you accomplish, right?
+That being said, I really do believe this album is more focused than any other album we've produced in the past.
 Our producer, Anders Osborne, made sure of that.
 In the past, we would record a record with many genres, moods, and/or vibes in mind; just like the bands and records we grew up with.
-We all write and sing, so in past albums we were all over the map, like say The Beatles’ "White Album" or The Kinks’ "The Kinks Are the Village Green Preservation Society".
+We all write and sing, so in past albums we were all over the map, like say The Beatles' White Album or The Kinks' The Kinks Are the Village Green Preservation Society."